 PhD Candidate in Political Science

-My research seeks to understand and reduce inequalities in representation and political economy.
-Some of this work is appears in the American Political Science Review, Political Behavior, and Political Analysis.
+My research seeks to understand and reduce inequalities in American political economy.
+My work has been published in the American Political Science Review, Political Behavior, and Political Analysis.

 My dissertation provides new explanations for the origins and maintenance of land use policies responsible for the housing affordability crisis in the United States.